· · · ·

 I’ve eaten a lot of Breakfast Burritos.
 One of my favorites is from a place in Burbank, the Corner Cottage.
 The burrito is typically shows up in most “Best Breakfast Burrito in Los Angeles” list.
 At least when I used to eat them, it was!

 One of the best things about it, is the spicy salsa they make.
 It’s hot without being overbearing.
 You get a big kick in the mouth, but it subsides after a couple seconds.
+Then you can take another bite and get a kick again!
+The number of eggs, cheese, potatoes, and meat doesn’t hurt either.

-However, the Corner Cottage burrito is it’s so popular that the wait time is usually around an hour.
+However, the Corner Cottage burrito is so popular that the wait time is usually around an hour.
 The other big problem is it’s not even close to being vegan.

 Naturally, I had to remedy that.
 I’m happy to say, this thing is just as good as I remember, if not better!